-- 1. Sclero-corneal tunnel incision-It consists of three components: - Extenral scleral incision: A 1/3 or 1/2 thickness external groove is made 1.5 2 mm behind the limbus.
-It varies from 5.5 7 mm in length depending on the size of the nucleus.
+- 1. Sclero-corneal tunnel incision-It consists of three components: - External scleral incision: A 1/3 or 1/2 thickness external groove is made 1.5 2 mm behind the limbus.
+It varies from 5.5 - 7 mm in length depending on the size of the nucleus.
 It may be straight or semi-circular in shape. - Sclero-corneal tunnel: It is made with a crescent knife.
 It usually extends 1 1.5 mm into the clear cornea. - Internal corneal incision: It is made with a sharp 3.2 mm angled keratome. - 2.
 Side-port entry is made at 9 O' clock position with a Stiletto or MVR (micro vitreal retinal) blade.
 A valvular self sealing incision about 1 mm wide is made at the limbus.
 This helps in aspiration of the sub-incisional cortex and increasing the depth of anterior chamber. - 3.
 Anterior capsulotomy-It can be either a 'can-opener', envelop shaped or continuous circular capsulotomy (CCC).
 However, a large sized CCC is preferred. - 4.
 Hydrodissection is essential to separate cortico-nuclear mass from the posterior capsule. - 5.
 Removal of nucleus - i.
 Prolapse of nucleus from the capsular bag into the anterior chamber is done during hydrodissection and completed by rotating the nucleus with Sinskey's hook. - ii.
 Delivery of nucleus through the corneo-scleral tunnel is done by - Irrigating wire vectis method.
 It is used most commonly - Phacofracture technique - Phaco-sandwitch technique - Blumenthals technique - Fish hook - Visco expression.

-- 6. Aspiration of the cortex is done by a two way irrigation and aspiration cannula from the main incision and side port entry. - 7.
-A posterior chamber IOL is implanted in the capsular bag after filling it with viscoelastic substance (OVD). - 8.
+- 7. A posterior chamber IOL is implanted in the capsular bag after filling it with viscoelastic substance (OVD). - 8.
 Viscoelastic substance is then removed thoroughly from the anterior chamber and capsular bag with the help of a two way irrigation aspiration cannula. - 9.
 Wound closure-The anterior chamber is deepened with balanced salt solution or Ringer's lactate (through side port entry).
 This results in self sealing the valvular incision.
 The conjunctival flap is reposited back.